MetOffice/fab/docs/source/site-specific-config.rst

 be used.
 This is useful for many standard tools like `git`, `rsync` etc that de-facto will never be changed.

+.. note:: If you need to use for example different compilers for
+          different files, you would implement this as a `meta-compiler`: implement a new class based on the existing :class:`~fab.tools.compiler.Compiler` class,
+          which takes two (or more) compiler instances.
+Its :func:`~fab.tools.compiler.Compiler.compile_file`
+          method can then decide (e.g. based on the path of the file to compile, or a hard-coded set of criteria) which compiler to use.

 Category
 ==========